crystal-ctrl/Regression_project/Project Proposal.md

 * If modeling, what will you predict as your target?

-  Since we're doing linear regression modeling, my target is IMDb review score of a movie.
+  Since we're doing linear regression modeling, my target is Roger Ebert's score of a movie.

 Tools: